“Here's the guest room!"

 “What kind of legend?”

-"It's that back in CC 3, Magiri had a partner in starting the rebellion and assuming power after purging the old leadership.
-The partner's full name isn't known, but she had the nickname of The Exceptional Eda.
+“Back in CC 3, Magiri had a partner in starting the rebellion and assuming power after purging the old leadership.
+That partner's full name isn't known, but she had the nickname of The Exceptional Eda.
 She was some sort of genius scientist, apparently.
-She studied the composition and properties of the bake floating around FBB, and it was her who put the fleet on the road to self-sufficiency after she succeeded in converting the bake into a usable resource."
+She studied the composition and properties of the bake floating around FBB, and she was the one who put the fleet on the road to self-sufficiency after she succeeded in converting bake into a usable resource.”

-"We learn about someone like that in our clan, too.
-This is the first time I've heard the name Eda, though."
+“We learned about someone like that in our clan, too.
+That's the first time hearing the name Eda, though.”

-"Yeah, that kind of breakthrough that is too big to be erased completely.
-Anyway, Eda was the one responsible for it.
-She passed away in CC 8."
+“Yeah, that kind of breakthrough is too big to be erased completely.
+Anyway, Eda was the one responsible.
+She passed away in CC 8.”

 “Did she get sick?”

-"She was in a boating accident and fell into FBB.
-She saved others but couldn't save herself in turn.
+“She fell into FBB due to a boating accident.
+She saved others but couldn't manage to save herself.
 That's where the legend started: Eda was the one who gave birth to the besshu.
-As to how she did that, there are a range of opinions."
+There are a range of opinions as to how she did that.”

 “...Gave birth to the besshu?”